-The video below explains who can recover in a wrongful death claim.Punitivе Dаmаgе May Be Pursued Depending on the Facts of Your Case
+The video below explains who can recover in a wrongful death claim.Punitivе Dаmаgе May Be Pursued Depending on Your Case

 A unique form of damages that can be pursued in certain types of cases is punitivе dаmаgеѕ.
 These are damages intended to рuniѕh the dеfеndаnt and send a signal to others who are similarly situated that the defendant's conduct will not be tolerated.

-Punitive damages may be awarded in addition to an award of economic and non-economic damages.
+Punitive damages may be awarded in addition to economic and non-economic damages.

-Under California Civil Code Section 3294, a plaintiff is entitled to pursue punitive damages when it is proven by "clear and convincing" evidence that the defendant's actions were oppressive, fraudulent, or committed with malice.
-"Oppressive conduct" is defined as an action that subjects a person to cruel and unjust hardship in conscious disregard of their rights.Punitive Damages Can Be Pursued in Deadly Car Accidents
+Under California Civil Code Section 3294, a plaintiff is entitled to pursue punitive damages when proven by "clear and convincing" evidence that the defendant's actions were oppressive, fraudulent, or committed with malice.
+"Oppressive conduct" is defined as an action that subjects a person to cruel and unjust hardship in conscious disregarding their rights.Punitive Damages Can Be Pursued in Deadly Car Accidents

-In the context of a wrongful death case, a car accident where the at-fault driver was operating their vehicle under the influence of alcohol or drugs at the time of the fatal collision may be sufficient to meet the threshold to pursue punitive damages.Take Action Now – Statute of Limitations
+In a wrongful death case, a car accident where the at-fault driver was operating their vehicle under the influence of alcohol or drugs during the fatal collision may be sufficient to meet the threshold to pursue punitive damages.Take Action Now – Statute of Limitations